HeshanKarunaratne/aws/README.md

 21 .
 A company needs guaranteed Amazon EC2 capacity in three specific Availability Zones in a specific AWS Region for an upcoming event that will last 1 week.
 What should the company do to guarantee the EC2 capacity?
 - Create an On-Demand Capacity Reservation that specifies the Region and three Availability Zones needed

+22 .
+A company stores call transcript files on a monthly basis.
+Users access the files randomly within 1 year of the call, but users access the files infrequently after 1 year.
+The company wants to optimize its solution by giving users the ability to query and retrieve files that are less than 1-year-old as quickly as possible.
+A delay in retrieving older files is acceptable.
+Which solution will meet these requirements MOST cost-effectively?
+- Store individual files in Amazon S3 Intelligent-Tiering.
+Use S3 Lifecycle policies to move the files to S3 Glacier Flexible Retrieval after 1 year.
+Query and retrieve the files that are in Amazon S3 by using Amazon Athena.
+Query and retrieve the files that are in S3 Glacier by using S3 Glacier Select

+23 .
+A company has a production workload that runs on 1,000 Amazon EC2 Linux instances.
+The workload is powered by third-party software.
+The company needs to patch the third-party software on all EC2 instances as quickly as possible to remediate a critical security vulnerability.
+What should a solutions architect do to meet these requirements?
+- Use AWS Systems Manager Run Command to run a custom command that applies the patch to all EC2 instances

+24 .
+A company is developing an application that provides order shipping statistics for retrieval by a REST API.
+The company wants to extract the shipping statistics, organize the data into an easy-to-read HTML format, and send the report to several email addresses at the same time every morning.Which combination of steps should a solutions architect take to meet these requirements?
+- Create an Amazon EventBridge (Amazon CloudWatch Events) scheduled event that invokes an AWS Lambda function to query the application's API for the data
+- Use Amazon Simple Email Service (Amazon SES) to format the data and to send the report by email

+25 .
+A company needs to store its accounting records in Amazon S3.
+The records must be immediately accessible for 1 year and then must be archived for an additional 9 years.
+No one at the company, including administrative users and root users, can be able to delete the records during the entire 10-year period.
+The records must be stored with maximum resiliency.
+Which solution will meet these requirements?
+- Use an S3 Lifecycle policy to transition the records from S3 Standard to S3 Glacier Deep Archive after 1 year.
+Use S3 Object Lock in compliance mode for a period of 10 years

+26 .
+A company runs multiple Windows workloads on AWS.
+The company's employees use Windows file shares that are hosted on two Amazon EC2 instances.
+The file shares synchronize data between themselves and maintain duplicate copies.
+The company wants a highly available and durable storage solution that preserves how users currently access the files.
+What should a solutions architect do to meet these requirements?
+- Extend the file share environment to Amazon FSx for Windows File Server with a Multi-AZ configuration.
+Migrate all the data to FSx for Windows File Server

+27 .